MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/autocomplete.md

 ## Parameters

-Details for the parameters in the table above can be found below.
+This section contains details about the parameters in the table above.

 ### `search` parameter

 **Type**: string<br />
 **Optional**: false

-Search term must be at least one characters long and has a 100 character limit.
+Search term must be at least one character long and has a 100 character limit.

 ### `entities` parameter

 **Type**: string<br />
 **Optional**: True

 The default scope is searching across all search–configured entities and fields.
-This uses the same [Query SearchEntity type](query.md#searchentity-type) used by the query API.
+This parameter uses the same [Query SearchEntity type](query.md#searchentity-type) used by the query API.

 ### `filter` parameter

 **Type**: string<br />
 **Optional**: True

 Filter criteria to reduce results returned.
-This uses the same string values as [Query filter parameter](query.md#filter-parameter).
+This parameter uses the same string values as [Query filter parameter](query.md#filter-parameter).

 ### `fuzzy` parameter